mtan-unibie/GIGASci/README.md

 # MAE-ViT-on-diatom-classification

+* This repo is a modification on the [DeiT repo](https://github.com/facebookresearch/deit).
+Installation and preparation follow that repo.

+* This repo is based on [`timm==0.3.2`](https://github.com/rwightman/pytorch-image-models), for which a [fix](https://github.com/rwightman/pytorch-image-models/issues/420#issuecomment-776459842) is needed to work with PyTorch 1.8.1+.

 ## Dataset

 The dataset is arranged such that each class has a directory with the corresponding images placed in them.
 An example directory structure is shown below.